Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts/guide.en-gb.md

 In this section, we will detail the essential foundations of Public VCF as-a-Service.

 By defining these principles in a clear and concise way, we will provide the necessary foundation for effective and successful Public VCF as-a-Service use.
-Whether it’s for administrators looking to deploy complex infrastructures, or for users looking to access resources quickly, this exploration ofPublic VCF as-a-Service basics is a vital starting point.
+Whether it’s for administrators looking to deploy complex infrastructures, or for users looking to access resources quickly, this exploration of Public VCF as-a-Service basics is a vital starting point.

 ### Organizations